astronomer/docs/astro/develop-project.md

     Environment variables should be in all-caps and not include spaces.

 3. [Restart your local environment](develop-project.md#restart-your-local-environment).
-4. Confirm that your environment variables were applied in a local environment by running:
+4. Run the following command to confirm that your environment variables were applied locally:
     ```sh
     astro dev bash --scheduler “/bin/bash && env”
     ```